What changes have you made to the Science Centre?

 Can I visit as part of a group?

-In line with current government guidance, we cannot allow groups of more than six people to visit us or mix during a visit unless they are part of the same household.
+In line with current government guidance we cannot allow groups of more than six to visit unless they are from no more than two households or are part of a support bubble.
+The government is keeping this guidance under review and it may be subject to change.

 Do you have hand sanitising stations around the building?